hapijs/hapi/docs/Reference.md

     - `maxRssBytes` - maximum process RSS size over which incoming requests are rejected with an HTTP Server Timeout (503) response.
 Defaults to `0` (no limit).
     - `maxEventLoopDelay` - maximum event loop delay duration in milliseconds over which incoming requests are rejected with an HTTP Server Timeout (503) response.
       Defaults to `0` (no limit).

-- <a name="server.config.location"></a>`location` - used to convert relative 'Location' header URIs to absolute, by adding this value as prefix.
-Value must not contain a trailing `'/'`.
-  Defaults to the host received in the request HTTP 'Host' header and if missing, to `server.info.uri`.

 - `cacheControlStatus` - an array of HTTP response status codes (e.g. `200`) which are allowed to include a valid caching directive.
 Defaults to `[200]`.